 In actual fact, most Americans are busy servicing their debts such that they have little in terms of savings.
 This other day I was reading a report that said that nearly 70% of Americans have less than $1,000 in personal savings.

 This means that in case of emergencies such as losing a job most Americans would really struggle to survive.
 No wonder during a crisis millions end relying on foodbanks to survive.
 It is a sad situation that needs to be sorted out.

 This is more reason for all of us to learn how to manage your personal finances.

 How To Manage Your Personal Finances

-Below are some of the best tips you can get on how to manage your money efficiently and effectively.
+Below are some of the best tips you can get on how to manage your personal finances or money efficiently and effectively.

 Just like we do when planning a trip the first thing that you need to know how to get somewhere is to know where you are at the moment.
 Otherwise how can you get to your destination if you are in the dark about your current location.

 The same works in financial terms too.
 You have to know your current financial status first before you start planning for the future.

 At this moment I would suggest that you try to paint a general picture of your situation first without going into details.